adrianbj/BatchChildEditor/README.md

 BatchChildEditor
 ================

-Processwire module for quick batch creation, editing, sorting, and deletion of all children under a given page.
+Processwire module for quick batch creation (titles only or CSV import for other fields), editing, sorting, deletion, and CSV export of all children under a given page.

 This module adds a new section to the Children Tab or optionally creates a new dedicated when editing a page.
 You can choose to: